 In the meantime, what can you do if you believe your digestive symptoms stem from leaky gut?
 Or to avoid intestinal permeability?

-Start by eliminating obvious food triggers, like refined sugar, dairy products, grains and processed meats.
+Start by eliminating obvious food triggers, like refined sugar, dairy products and processed meats.

 Keep a food diary to help determine what and when your symptoms are triggered.